 - Small learning curve: if you are already familiar with the standard PostgreSql libraries, you can understand and admin Kubegres easily.

-- Security: all other open source projects that we have evaluated do require their own custom Docker containers which ship with custom libraries.
+- Secure: all other open source projects that we have evaluated do require their own custom Docker containers which ship with custom libraries.
 And in order to reduce the attack surface caused by additional dependencies, we have decided to only depend on the PostgreSql containers created and maintained by the Docker Official Images team.

 - Portable: the approach above allows Kubegres to be compatible with any containers which derive from those PostgreSql containers.